Introducing...The Rake's Progress

 Hockney’s cross-hatched 18th-century sets and costumes transform the opera into a living Hogarth etching, echoing the playful manipulations and distortions of Stravinsky’s score in their flattened, two-dimensional games of perspective.

 Are these puppets or people?
 Is this a historical pastiche or a contemporary subversion?
-The production explores all the tensions and contradictions of this exhilarating piece.
-As artifice turns to truth, comedy to tragedy, the pastel colours fade to monochrome – life draining from this poignant opera before our eyes.
+Neither composer nor director refuse to commit, exploring all the tensions and contradictions of this exhilarating piece.
+As artifice turns to truth, comedy to tragedy, the production’s pastel colours fade to monochrome – life draining from this poignant piece before our eyes.
 It’s a devastating final gesture that completes this staging’s dramatic sleight-of-hand, transforming a witty, extravagant romp into something heartfelt and human.

 A great moment to look out for